gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 #### Manual guide

-In this section, we describe the manual process for granting the Kubernetes Service the necessary permissions when it runs with a different IAM role.
+In this section, we describe the manual process for granting to Kubernetes Service the necessary permissions when it runs with a different IAM role.

 First, you must create the `ClusterRole` resource defined in Appendix A using `kubectl`.
-In the second step, you must create the `ClusterRoleBinding` resource defined in Appendix B, which will map the cluster role into the `teleport` RBAC group.
+In the second step, you must create the `ClusterRoleBinding` resource defined in Appendix B, which maps the cluster role into the `teleport` RBAC group.
 It is possible, although not recommended, to assign an existent group such as `system:masters` with Impersonation permissions instead of creating a new group.

-At this point, the `teleport` group has the minimum permissions required, and the only piece left is assigning it to the Teleport IAM role.
-The mapping between the IAM role and `teleport` is created by appending into the `configmap/aws-auth` at the `kube-system` namespace the following content:
+At this point, the `teleport` group has the minimum permissions, and the only piece left is assigning it to the Teleport IAM role.
+The mapping between the IAM role and `teleport` is created by appending into the `configmap/aws-auth` - located at the `kube-system` namespace - the following content:

 ```yaml
 apiVersion: v1